Submissions

 Preparing your Paper:

 Please take the time to carefully read and follow the following instructions to ensure your paper moves smoothly through the review, production and publication process.
+If your paper is not submitted according to the journal requirements, it risks being declined.

 Click here for the TA article template